-Space and time in our 3-brane cannot be considered in isolation, of course, but as spacetime, united under the laws of relativity.
-The suggestion is that the temporal metric field (measuring time and energy) is characterized by the octahedron - being dual to the cube, characterizing the spatial metric field.
-Consequently, the spatial and temporal metric fields are inextricably connected by the duality between the cube and octahedron, providing the geometrical mechanism underpinning Lorentz symmetry in the 3-brane.
+Space and time in our 3-brane cannot be considered in isolation, of course, but as spacetime, united under the laws of relativity, suggesting that the temporal metric field (measuring time and energy) is characterized by the octahedron, being dual to the cube.
+Consequently, the space and time metric fields are inextricably connected by the duality between the cube and octahedron, providing a geometrical mechanism underpinning Lorentz symmetry in the 3-brane.